Predica/CostKiller/README.md

  - CK_API_CONTRACTOR_SEARCH

 ### What's new

-- 1.2 - Initial open-sourced release
+- 1.0 - Initial release
+- 1.2 - Open-source release: Refactored code, added comments

 ## How to use